mikrostew/automatic-owl/src/kb/git-extract-files-with-history.md

 > The &lt;command&gt; argument is always evaluated in the shell context using the eval command (with the notable exception of the commit filter, for technical reasons).
 Prior to that, the $GIT_COMMIT environment variable will be set to contain the id of the commit being rewritten.

-This part is resetting the specified files to their state at the commit specified by $GIT_COMMIT.
+This part is resetting the specified files to their state at the commit specified by `$GIT_COMMIT`.

 ### Ok, so what are these --index-filter commands doing?